uwtintres/node-red-azure/README.md

    and name the blob `hello.wav`.

 ![Upload node configuration](img/upload/upload-file.png)
-For more information, check the help guide in node-red info tab.

 3. Click Deploy in the top right corner.
 4. Fire the inject node, and a response should be presented in the node-red debug tab.
    ![Upload response](img/upload/upload-response.png)